sayantanbbb/selenium-img-scraper-python/README.md

 ## Setup

-The following commands given above will only work if you have you code file in the same directory as module.py file Otherwise you can add module.py to environment variables and you should have no problems
+The following commands given above will only work if you have you code file in the same directory as module.py file Otherwise you can add module.py to enviorment variables and you should have no problems